Support for International Students

 COVID-19 testing expense for uninsured people

-The Ontario government recently announced that it is waiving the three-month waiting period for Ontario Health Insurance Plan (OHIP) coverage.
-The province also announced that it will cover the cost of COVID-19 services for uninsured people who don’t meet the criteria for OHIP coverage.
+The Ontario government is waiving the three-month waiting period for Ontario Health Insurance Plan (OHIP) coverage.
+The province will also cover the cost of COVID-19 services for uninsured people who don’t meet the criteria for OHIP coverage.

 Student Financial Assistance

-The City of Brampton has compiled a list of the student financial assistance program from different colleges and universities for your reference.
+The City has compiled a list of student financial assistance programs available from various colleges and universities.

 Access to Food